zkLinkProtocol/zklink-nova-links-sbt-trademarks/README.md

 Use the following scripts for interactions:

+### SBT

 1. Run `npm run interact` to receive one Nova SBT NFT to your wallet.
 2. Execute `npm run interact:trademark` to mint 4 trademarks to your wallet.
-3. Execute `npm run interact:box` to mint 12 mystery boxes to your wallet.
-4. Run `npm run interact:full` to burn SBT and 4 trademarks to obtain the Full Version NFT.
+3. Run `npm run interact:full` to burn SBT and 4 trademarks to obtain the Full Version NFT.

+### Booster

+1. Execute `npm run interact:box` to mint 12 mystery boxes to your wallet.
-5. Run `npm run interact:booster` to burn Box to obtain the Booster NFT.
+2. Run `npm run interact:booster` to burn Box to obtain the Booster NFT.